Actioning Wastage Reports

 In a dynamic and flexible environment like AWS, keeping track of all the things that contribute to wastage is hard.
 Without regular check-ups, it's easy for wastage to get out of control.

-The Stax Wastage Report makes that easier, giving you resource level visibility and recommendations of how to save wasted AWS spend.
+The Wastage report makes that easier, giving you resource level visibility and recommendations of how to save wasted AWS spend.

 You might be over-provisioning instances, using expensive storage options unnecessarily, or just paying for infrastructure that’s not being used.
 Whichever the reason, we’ve found that most organizations are wasting between 10-35% of their AWS spend, without even knowing it.